-Homemade candles using jars and wax cubes.
-Super simple DIY craft to make and you can choose your own scent.
-Would make a nice Mother’s Day gift.
+Learn how to make homemade candles using jars and wax cubes.
+A super simple DIY craft to make and you can choose your own scent.
+Would make a nice Mother’s Day gift!

 I used to have Scentsy warmers going all the time, but then my kids started sticking their hands in there and making a mess, so I stopped using them.
-I had a ton of the wax cubes leftover, so I thought I would try melting them in putting them in fun jars and bowls.
-It worked great and it was the perfect way to recycle them.
+I had a ton of the wax cubes leftover, so I thought I would try melting them in fun jars and bowls.
+It worked great and it was the perfect way to recycle them!

 I only ended up spending $3 (for the wicks) on this project, since I already had everything else at home.

 - Wax cubes (I used 2 packs per jar)

 - Decorative bowl or jar (I got mine from Walmart)

 - Candle wick (4-6″ depending on the size of your jar)